Havila Voyage Handy Hints

 After breakfast, drive to the local airport and deliver the car.
 Cleaning services included in your tour.

 All prices listed are per person, based on two people sharing a room.
 Prices are indicative due to the current uncertainty across Europe with increasing energy and volatile fuel costs.

 The Coastal Cruise price fluctuates daily depending on demand and so this price can only be indicative as we will need to price based on your day of travel.

 This tour is primarily designed for summer, but the Lofoten Archipelago is just as beautiful in winter.
 Staying a week over winter is a great way to see the Northern Lights.

 This tour suits families with a self-catering kitchen, easy access to nature and fun activities for kids.
-Pre-booked adventures such as the Trollfjord RIB safaris sit together with simple family excursions along the beach make for a relaxing and beautiful family holiday.
+Pre-booked adventures such as the Trollfjord safaris sit together with simple family excursions along the beach make for a relaxing and beautiful family holiday.

 Driving in Norway during the peak season (July - early August):

 Europeans love driving in Norway and during the summer months, the more popular tourist roads becomes crowded with European vans.
 This can slow the roads down, as it can be difficult to pass these vans.
 Norwegian country roads are often quite narrow.
 Having said this, these roads are incredibly scenic and have lots of picnic & photo spots.